unionai/workspace-vscode-extension/markdown/step07.md

 # Parallelize your Workflows

-Flyte also provides built-in constructs for parallelizing your tasks.
+Union also provides built-in constructs for parallelizing your tasks.

 [📂 Open Python workflow](command:union-workspace.parallelizing)

-In this example, we're extending our training workflow to implement a simple gridsearch workflow leveraging the [`map_task`](https://docs.flyte.org/projects/cookbook/en/latest/auto/core/control_flow/map_task.html#) construct.
+In this example, we're extending our training workflow to implement a simple gridsearch workflow leveraging the [`map_task`](https://docs.union.ai/byoc/user-guide/core-concepts/tasks/task-types#map-tasks) construct.

 When using `map_task`s, the `@task` function being mapped over can take only a single argument.
 To implement our gridsearch workflow, we update our workflow